Yangyangl7/AU-social-sentimental-analysis/deployment/README.md

-3. Follow the instructions in  *cluster_setup.sh* file to setup cluster of couchdb.
+3. Follow the instructions in  *cluster_setup.sh* file to setup the couchdb cluster.